ome/omero-guide-introduction/docs/group-user-management.rst

       ``$ omero user joingroup user --name=lpasteur``

    g.
 LDAP authentication.
-It is possible to convert non LDAP users to LDAP authentication using the command ``omero ldap setdn``.
+It is possible to convert non-LDAP users to LDAP authentication using the command ``omero ldap setdn``.
 When using LDAP as an authentication backend, users when they log in will be added to the internal OMERO group called default unless they have already been added to a given group.
 To add a user before they have ever logged in to OMERO, first create the user (example user name is ``enoether``).

       ``$ omero ldap create enoether``